TASI-LAB/LACMUS/README.md

 There is no need to download datasets, and they will automatically be downloaded when running the code.

 ## Pretrained Model
-The pretrained model of vqvae on the 4 datasets soon.
+The pretrained model of vqvae on the 4 datasets will be uploaded soon.

 ## Usage
 ### Train Vqvae